Project-Tick/ProjT-Launcher/README.md

 Automated development builds for ProjT Launcher are still being wired up.
 In the meantime you can:

 - Build locally via CMake (`cmake -S launcher -B build && cmake --build build`).
-- Use Nix with `nix build .#prismlauncher` (the package name will be renamed once the rebranding work lands everywhere).
+- Use Nix with `nix build .#projtlauncher` (the package name will be renamed once the rebranding work lands everywhere).
 - Consume artifacts produced via this repository's GitHub Actions runs.

 ## Community & Support